maliahavlicek/ci_mentor_insights/PORTFOLIO_1_CSS_HTML_ESSENTIALS.md

 🚀 **merit & beyond**

 - discuss font size, font types for headers vs buttons vs general text and how it ties into users' emotions or target audience.
+- Clarity of letters, putting a capital i next to a lower case L is always a good test
 - include screenshots of fonts used and links to the appropriate website ex) https://fonts.google.com/specimen/Raleway

 ### Imagery